Size versus truthfulness in the House Allocation problem: First truthful mechanism: SDMT-1

-As noted earlier, any Pareto optimal matching is at least half the size of a maximum size such matching (see, e.g., \cite{ACMM04}).
+As noted in Section \ref{sec:intro}, in the strict preferences case, any Pareto optimal matching is at least half the size of a maximum size such matching.
+The same is true in the general case with indifferences, since any Pareto optimal matching is a maximal matching in the underlying bipartite graph $G_0$ \david{for $\inputsetting$}, and any maximal matching in $G_0$ is at least half the size of a maximum matching in $G_0$ \cite{KH78}.
 Hence SDMT-1 obviously achieves approximation ratio $2$ when we are concerned with the cardinality of the matching.
-We next show that, when agents are assigned arbitrary weights, SDMT-1 achieves the same approximation ratio (relative to a maximum weight Pareto optimal matching) if the agents are ordered in $\agentsorder$ in non-increasing order of their weights. \begin{theorem} SDMT-1 achieves approximation ratio of $2$ relative to the size of a maximum weight Pareto optimal matching, if the agents are ordered in $\agentsorder$ in non-increasing order of their weights. \end{theorem} \begin{proof} Given an instance $\inputsetting$, let $\matching$ be the matching produced by SDMT-1 and let $OPT$ be a maximum weight Pareto optimal matching in $\inputsetting$.
+We next show that, when agents are assigned arbitrary weights, SDMT-1 achieves the same approximation ratio (relative to a maximum weight Pareto optimal matching) if the agents are ordered in $\agentsorder$ in non-increasing order of their weights. \begin{theorem} SDMT-1 achieves approximation ratio of $2$ relative to the size of a maximum weight Pareto optimal matching, if the agents are ordered in $\agentsorder$ in non-increasing order of their weights. \end{theorem} \begin{proof} Given an HA instance $\inputsetting$, let $\matching$ be the matching produced by SDMT-1 and let $\matching'$ be a maximum weight Pareto optimal matching in $\inputsetting$.
 List the agents matched under each of these matchings in non-increasing order of weight.
-Let $\agent_1,\ldots, \agent_k$ denote such an order under $\matching$, and let $\agent'_1,\ldots,\agent'_l$ denote such an order under $OPT$.
+Let $\agent_1,\ldots, \agent_k$ denote such an order under $\matching$, and let $\agent'_1,\ldots,\agent'_l$ denote such an order under $\matching'$.